TamerOnLine/ll-db-builder/README.md

 ## 🚀 Features

-- ✅ Automatically creates the database if not present
 - ✅ Initializes all tables using SQLAlchemy
 - ✅ Secure loading of settings via `.env`
 - ✅ Clean and professional project structure